Spencer Abraham: Hoover Institution

 From 2005 to 2007, Abraham was a Distinguished Visiting Fellow at the Hoover Institution, a think tank based at Stanford University.
 After leaving office, he opened The Abraham Group, a Washington DC–based international strategic consulting firm, of which he is chairman and CEO.

 Fred Thompson presidential campaign

 On July 24, 2007, Abraham was announced as an "ambassador to official Washington" for Fred Thompson's 2008 presidential campaign.

 Later career

 In 2006, Abraham was appointed Non-Executive Chairman of the Board of AREVA Inc., the American arm of the French nuclear company Areva, which is planning to build EPR nuclear power plants in the United States and is building the mixed oxide fuel (MOX) manufacturing plant at the Savannah River Site to convert legacy weapons-grade plutonium into power station fuel.

 With William Tucker, Abraham wrote Lights Out!: Ten Myths About (and Real Solutions to) America's Energy Crisis (2010).

 In 2016, Abraham was elected to the board of trustees of the California Institute of Technology.

+Former Energy Secretary Abraham has maintained a significant foothold in the nuclear energy and uranium sectors.
+He serves as chairman of the board for Uranium Energy Corp. and he stands for office again in July 2026.
+His messaging centers on U.S. energy independence and infrastructure security.